 Once you have come up with your at-home fire escape plan, it will need to be practiced frequently to ensure that it stays fresh in everyone’s minds.
 Practicing often will ensure that it will be second nature and no one will forget it in the stressful event of a fire.
 Start by walking through the plan with everyone to ensure that everyone understands how it works.
 This eliminates any confusion, and you can see if it actually works for everyone.
 Practice the escape until everyone can complete it without help.
 Once everyone knows how it works and where to go, you can move on to regular fire drills.
 Make sure to do these at least twice yearly to refresh everyone’s memories frequently.

 Knowing how to get out and what to do afterward is essential if a fire occurs in your home.
 The most crucial part is to ensure that everyone gets out safely.
 After that, what do you do?
 How can you possibly recover?
 Fortunately, you are not left alone to figure out fire damage restoration.
-Professionals at Clean Image are readily available around the clock to help you recover from a devastating event.
+Professionals at Clean Image Services are readily available around the clock to help you recover from a devastating event.